georgiangeloww/Introducing_to_programming/week3/README.md

 Point_in_triangle:
 A program that reads the coordinates of a point from the two-dimensional Cartesian coordinate system, as well as the coordinates of the vertices of a triangle.
 Output to standard output whether the point belongs to the triangle or does not belong to the triangle.

+Transformed_number:
+Program that reads a three-digit number from standard input and performs the following operations on the digits:

+If the number is even, replace it with the remainder of the number taken in module 3.
+If the number is odd, replace it with the remainder of the number taken in module 2.
+Output the number after the transformation to standard output.